 - Structural Change (SC)- This specifies what the structure looks like after the T rule has been applied.

 This part converts the output of the transformational component into a phonemic transcription.
-It consists of the processes by which terminal strings are given shapes which can be identified as utterances.
+It consists of the processes by which terminal strings are given shapes that can be identified as utterances.